MikeTaylor/metadb/doc/thoughts-on-metadb-pr-66.md

   * "Set `trimschemaprefix` to remove the tenant from schema names": We do this because when we're interested in multiple FOLIO tenants, each tenant's data goes into an entirely separate MetaDB database.
   * "Set [...] `addschemaprefix` to add a `folio_` prefix to the schema names."
 This is done because we generally want the option of using MetaDB for _all_ a library's data analysis needs, not justthose related to FOLIO.
 For example, you might also make a data-source for (say) VuFind’s Solr database, and use it to maintain tables with names like `vufind_inventory.items` and `vufind_requests.requests`.
   * There is nothing in the `CREATE DATA SOURCE` statement to indicate what tenant's data we want.
 That information has to be included in the configuration of the nominated Kafka topic.
-  * XXX "In the Debezium PostgreSQL connector configuration, the following exclusions are suggested [list]".
+  * "In the Debezium PostgreSQL connector configuration, the following exclusions are suggested [list]".
 Various tables are excluded for different reasons.
 Most of them are omitted just because they are not of interest (e.g. pubsub state) but data from some modules, e.g. `mod_login`, is omitted for security reasons.
 It is up to individual libraries to tailor this exclusion list to their requirements.

 * In section 4.2.2 (Configuring Metadb for ReShare), "Before defining a ReShare data source, create a data origin for each consortial tenant".
 This means each tenant _in_ a consortium, not a tenant _that represents_ a consortium?

 * We do not use `trimschemaprefix` when ingesting from ReShare, because the `reshare` module uses the tentant names in the prefixes to choose between the configured data origins.

 * At the end of section 4.2.2, some backquote slippage results in a hunk of text being in code font.
+XXX This seems to be a translator error: my in-browser preview shows it correctly.

 * Section 4.3 (MARC transform for LDP) makes it clear that MARC transformation for LDP Classic is done by an external program, `marct` (formerly known as `ldpmarc`).
 For MetaDB, though, the MARC transformation is integrated.